-The U.S. Bureau of Labor Statistics projects 7% growth in jobs for all RNs from 2019-2029.
-However, medical or technical advances, such as minimal invasive procedures like laparoscopic surgery, may have a transformative effect and convert more inpatient procedures to outpatient procedures, leading to additional growth in ambulatory nursing jobs.
+The U.S. Bureau of Labor Statistics projects 9% growth in jobs for all RNs from 2020-2030.
+However, medical or technical advances, such as minimal invasive procedures like laparoscopic surgery, may convert more inpatient procedures to outpatient procedures, leading to additional growth in ambulatory nursing jobs.

 Frequently Asked Questions

 How long does it take to become an ambulatory care nurse?It takes two years to earn an ADN and four to earn a BSN.
 Certification requires at least two years of experience as an RN.
 Advanced practice nurses, like nurse practitioners, need a master's in nursing, which takes at least two years.

 What is the difference between ambulatory care and outpatient services?Some providers do not distinguish between the two since neither involves admission to a hospital or healthcare facility.
 However, others make the distinction that ambulatory care involves a same-day procedure or treatment of some kind, while outpatient services do not require a visit or treatment (e.g., telehealth would be considered as an outpatient service).